Skip to main content

 The creation of embeddings occurs on startup and each time a system is (un)deployed.

 If you plan to change the model, then make sure to re-create them.
-It is possibile to manually create the embeddings by calling
+It is possible to manually create the embeddings by calling

 POST /marketplace/embeddingsSearch/createEmbeddings